dsnsgithub/homelab/README.md

 # DSNS's Homelab: HA Talos Kubernetes with GitOps

-This repository builds and operates my Kubernetes cluster.
-Three Talos nodes form a single HA cluster, and Argo CD installs and synchronizes everything above the OS.
-The architecture will continue to evolve as more applications migrate.
+This repository builds and operates my Kubernetes cluster, with Argo CD installing and synchronizing everything above the OS.
+Anything that isn't colored in the diagram can be changed, as this homelab is platform agnostic.

+The architecture will continue to evolve as I migrate more applications.

 ## Architecture